Lecture Notes in Quantum Mechanics

-The circularly polarized states are obtained by rotating the ${| \Uparrow \rangle}$ state, while the linearly polarized states are obtained by rotating the ${| \Updownarrow \rangle}$ state.
-But a general polarization state will not necessarily be circularly polarized, neither linearly polarized, but rather elliptically polarized.
-As explained above it is possible to find one-to-one relation between polarization states of spin~1 and ellipses.
+It follows from the above procedure that is possible to find one-to-one relation between polarization states of spin~1 and ellipses.
 The direction of the polarization is the orientation of the ellipse.
 When the ellipse is a circle, the spin is circularly polarized, and when the ellipse shrinks down to a line, the spin is linearly polarized.
+In the latter case the orientation of the polarization plane is ill defined.

 \sheadC{Translations and rotations of wavefunctions}

 We first consider in this section the space of functions that live on a torus (bagel).
 We shall see that the representation of {\em translations} over this space decomposes into one-dimensional irreducible representations, as expected in the case of a commutative group.
 Then we consider the space of functions that live on the surface of a sphere.
 We shall see that the representation of {\em rotations} over this space decomposes as ${1 \oplus 3 \oplus 5 \oplus \dots}$.
 The basis in which this decomposition becomes apparent consists of the spherical harmonics.